 One of the most iconic birds of the African continent, the fish eagle is the national bird of Zambia, Zimbabwe and Southern Sudan.
 The majestic-looking birds are a symbol of strength, but they are born with a grizzly competitiveness, too.
 They can lay up to three eggs during the breeding season – but not all the eaglets will survive.
 The strongest sibling in the nest will peck their weaker bothers and sisters to death to eliminate the competition for food.

 During the rainy season, you may be mistaken for thinking that these large, glossy wading birds have gone quite spare.
 That’s because it’s breeding season for the African openbill, with the males of the species performing complex mating rituals to attract a mate.
 While weird dancing techniques are a ‘no-go’ for most humans, openbills clatter their clumsy beaks and bob unashamedly from leg to leg with their heads held between the legs.
-Well, we’d also hang our heads in shame with those dance techniques.
+Well, we’d also hang our heads in shame with those dance moves.

 We were as lucky to spot this kill as this little bird pinned to the branch was unlucky.
-One of the most efficient and lethal raptors in Africa, Gabar goshawks mainly feed on birds, stalking out their unsuspecting prey from a concealed perch.
+One of the most efficient and lethal raptors in Africa, Gabar goshawks mainly feed on birds, eyeing their unsuspecting prey from a concealed perch.
 Their exceptional eyesight enables them to spot their victim from a distance and their lightening fast swoop allows them to ambush either aerially or on ground.
 Baby birds are a regular on the menu – they rip open nests with their sharp beaks and help themselves to the helpless chicks.

 Brown snake eagle